cwellsx/apis/packages/backend/contracts/README.md

-The ui contracts depend on the dotnet contracts to some extent but not vice versa.

-- The .NET contracts don't depend on the UI
+No cyclic dependencies:

+1. dotnet - no dependencies
+2. ui - depends on dotnet because some of those types are displayed
-- The UI depends on a few of the .NET types because it displays that data
+3. app - depends on ui because the ui displays some types used in the app api